 The SEC has been working for the past few months to ensure they catch scam ICOs like bitconnect, onecoin, plexcoin etc. This TechCrunch article provides the details.

 One famous slogan you all may have heard is “Fake it till you make it”.
 Over the past few months, I have researched many ICOs and noticed that they don’t have many customers but have over 50k to 100k social media followers, especially telegram followers.

 This attitude of focusing on followers is completely wrong.
 People perceive it to be about quantity rather than quality.
 It makes you lose the fundamental important part of the crypto world and that is the community.

 ICO founders should stop focusing on obtaining the largest telegram or any other social platform followers and instead focus on the value their company provides.
 Once people see that the company provides value and solves a problem, they will come running to invest in the business.

 If you are a small investor, don’t let the insane amount of social media followers or the internet buzz fool you.
 99% of them are fake followers, bots, or even paid followers.

 Once you launch an ICO, the way you present your company through a website is extremely important.
 If you want people to understand your idea, believe in it, or even invest in it, you need to have a professional website created with a great design, smart branding, and excellent user experience.
 90% of people always Google a business before they decide to buy or use your services.
 The first impression always matters, especially when they visit your site.
 So make sure you engage your customer from the start.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.